Life-Experimentalist/HiveBuzz/README.md

 # Clear expired sessions
 python db_manager.py clear-sessions

-# Show information about a specific user
-python db_manager.py user-info <username>

-# Clean up old data (older than 30 days)
-python db_manager.py cleanup --days=30

-# Optimize database storage
-python db_manager.py vacuum

-# Backup database to SQL file
-python db_manager.py backup
 ```

-## Technologies Used
-- React for building the user interface
-- Hive blockchain for decentralized data storage and transactions
-- dbuzz platform for social interactions and content sharing
-- Hive Keychain for secure authentication and transactions
-- Axios for API requests

-## Project Status
-See our [TODO.md](TODO.md) file for upcoming features and improvements.

-## Contributing
-Contributions are welcome!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to submit pull requests.

-### Code Style Guidelines
-- Use consistent indentation (2 spaces)
-- Write clear comments for complex logic
-- Follow React best practices
-- Make sure all components are properly documented

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Hackathon Submission Requirements
-When submitting this project for the Hive Track Prize Pool, ensure you include:
-1. Team Name: VKrishna Dev Team
-2. Project Name: HiveBuzz
-3. Github Repository link
-4. Video recording of Working Demo
-5. Website link (if deployed)
-6. Detailed explanation of the project idea and how it works

 ## Acknowledgements

-- Hive blockchain developers
+- Hive blockchain developers and community
 - dbuzz platform team
 - All contributors to this project

+---